 This is certainly a tough pill to swallow when we find out that things were not as they seemed.
 We did the best we could with the knowledge we had, but somehow things didn’t turn out like they were “supposed to.”
 We get so frustrated with ourselves for not being able to see the future, and not being perfect.
 Yet, we know we aren’t!

-So, then how do we learn to extend grace to ourselves and by extension others?
+So, then how do we learn to give grace to ourselves and by extension others?

-While there are some aspects of grace that will look different in every class, there will definitely be more similarities than differences.
-Extending grace to the students in your classroom will be evidenced by…
+While there are some aspects of grace that will look different in every classroom, there will definitely be more similarities than differences.
+Responding with grace in your classroom will be evidenced by…

 - Not accepting everything the previous teacher tells you about “that troublemaker”, and making your own decisions after you meet all your kiddos.